Lukasveiga/dynamic-programming-python/README.md

    - Add a memo object
    - Add a base case to return memo values
    - Store return values into the memo

+### Tabulation Recipe:

+- Visualize the problem as a table;
+- Size the table based on the inputs;
+- Initialize the table with default values;
+- Seed the trivial asnwer into the table;
+- Iterate through the table;
+- Fill futher positions based on the current position;